The Quest (1996 film): Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 14% based on 21 reviews and an average rating of 3.7/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 14% based on 22 reviews and an average rating of 3.7/10.
+The website's consensus reads: "Jean-Claude Van Damme makes a forgettable directorial debut with The Quest, a bland retread of better heroes' journeys."
 It received some praise for its production values and old Hollywood atmosphere, but faced criticism for its conventional story and repetitious martial arts sequences.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Patrick McGavin of the Chicago Tribune wrote that The Quest "doesn't lack for ambition" but "Van Damme's staging of the fight scenes is less skillful, with a monotony that inevitably flattens the material".
 He also deemed the film devoid of "a clear, direct narrative path to its improbable though entertaining finish".
 Janet Maslin of the New York Times was also unimpressed by Van Damme's direction, writing that "[t]he one-on-one bouts have the punch-drunk symmetry of a video game".
 She summed up the film as "studiously hokey action-adventure [...] recalling many a Charles Bronson vehicle in its crude eagerness to please audiences anywhere on the planet".
 Emanuel Levy of Variety acknowledged that the film felt "like a personal movie for Van Damme" and that it was "not badly directed or executed", but found it "a self-consciously old-fashioned swashbuckling adventure" and "an insipidly innocuous yarn".

 Mick LaSalle of the San Francisco Chronicle gave a middling opinion, finding that "The Quest is at its best in its first half", which reminded him of "a Warner Bros. picture from the early '30s."
 However, he was disappointed by the tournament part and the representation of the various martial arts, writing that "it may all seem like a lot of guys yelling and kicking each other in the face."
 Longtime Van Damme supporter Kevin Thomas of the Los Angeles Times was most enthusiastic, calling the film "a socko directorial debut" and "a martial arts adventure odyssey that's epic in scale and high in style."
 He also found that it provided Roger Moore with "his best part since he retired from playing James Bond".